Someone discards the alcoholic beverage to grab one of greater volume and/or potency.

 Jen does this in The It Crowd when hearing of how a high school classmate has the perfect successful life that Jen wished she had.

 Nate says or does this every now and then in Leverage.
 As a recovering alchoholic, it's a bad sign.
 Notably, at the end of The Twelve-Step Job, after he has been in rehab with a happy-pilled Parker for several days.

 Sophie: (Indicating that he should return to rehab) Well.
 Are you ready to finish what you started?

 A season later, in "Something Blue" (4x09), Giles is driven to his limits by the sight of Buffy and Spike engaged and smooching each other (under the influence of a spell gone bad).
 When Buffy asks Giles to give her away at the wedding and declares "we're family," Giles can only reply, "It's all right.
 I have more Scotch."
-(And he's had not a few shots by that point.)
+(And he's had more than a few shots by that point.)
 Later in the season, after Spike's attempt to split the True Companions, he goes into a depressed funk and consoles himself with drink.

-The trio had made a pretty good attempt at destroying Buffy's life, and Spike tries to console her with whiskey.
+The Trio had made a pretty good attempt at destroying Buffy's life, and Spike tries to console her with whiskey.
 She drinks most of it on him, then he invites her out to a demon bar to get information.
-She goes because there'll be more alcohol and when a drink of some indeterminate spirits is about to be poured for Spike Buffy takes the bottle and spends the night going through it.
+She goes because there'll be more alcohol and when a drink of some indeterminate spirits is about to be poured for Spike, Buffy takes the bottle and spends the night going through it.
 Every shot is straight.